plone/guillotina/docs/source/installation/logging.md

 Logging configuration is built into `guillotina`'s configuration syntax.

-If the `logging` setting is provide, it is simply passed to python's dict config
+If the `logging` setting is provided, it is simply passed to Python's `dict` config
 method: https://docs.python.org/3.6/library/logging.config.html#logging-config-dictschema

 ## Example guillotina configuration

-To logs errors for guillotina for example
+To log errors for guillotina for example:

 ```json
 {